pivotal-cf/docs-on-demand-service-broker/creating.html.md

 See the [BOSH docs](http://bosh.io/docs) for help creating a BOSH release.
 We recommend creating sample manifests that deploy the service release(s), as this will help you write the `generate-manifest` component of the Service Adapter later.

+### Job links
+When generating a manifest, we recommend not using static IPs as this makes network IP management very complex.
+Instead, we recommend using [BOSH's job links feature](https://bosh.io/docs/links.html).
+There are two types of job links, implicit and explicit.
+The [example Kafka release](https://github.com/pivotal-cf-experimental/kafka-example-service-release/blob/master/jobs/kafka_broker/spec#L15) uses implicit job links to get the IPs of the brokers and the zookeeper.
+Details on how to use the links feature are available [here](https://bosh.io/docs/links.html).

 <a id="service-plan-properties"></a>
 ## Supporting Service Plan Properties
 Service authors can choose to support certain properties for the service in the adapter code.
 These properties are service-specific traits used to customise the service.
 They do not necessarily map to jobs one to one; a plan property may affect multiple jobs in the deployment.
 Plan properties are a mechanism for the operator to define different plans.